VMware Offers New Packaging and Pricing with ESX Server 3

 by Timothy Prickett Morgan

-VMware, the virtual infrastructure software subsidiary of disk array maker EMC, will today launch its much-awaited ESX Server 3 virtual machine hypervisor for X86 and X64 servers as well as a new way of packaging the software and its various add-ons.
+VMware, the virtual infrastructure software subsidiary of disk array maker EMC, this week launched its much-awaited ESX Server 3 virtual machine hypervisor for X86 and X64 servers as well as a new way of packaging the software and its various add-ons.
 And, because the open source Xen hypervisor, created by XenSource, is gaining steam in the Linux markets and Microsoft is giving away its Virtual Server 2005 partitioning software, the new ESX Server software also includes some price changes, too.

 The core of VMware's announcement is the new ESX Server 3, which the company previewed last fall.
 ESX Server 3 has some key new features, including support for 64-bit guest operating systems, which was already in the GSX Server and VMware Server products.
 The maximum main memory that a virtual machine inside ESX Server can address has consequently been boosted from 4 GB to 16 GB.